 Complete Monster: AndyEvans is a senior at Merryweather High School who has a reputation for sleeping around.
 Upon meeting a drunken Melinda Sordino at an end of the summer party, he rapes her; this results in a spiral of events which culminate in Melinda becoming traumatized to the point of nearly becoming mute.
 Since then, Andy made a habit out of psychologically tormenting Melinda out of sadism.
 Fearing that Rachel might become his next victim, Melinda attempted to warn her about Andy's true intentions, but she doesn't believe her.
 It's also revealed that Andy had a prolific history of sexually assaulting female students, which is shown by the multiple entries that were written on the wall in the restroom.
 Enraged that Melinda had ruined his reputation, Andy confronts her in the janitor's closet, and he attempts to rape her again out of spite.
 Egotistical and sadistic, Evans would stop at nothing to get what he wants.

 It's revealed in the sequel Catalyst that Andy, while found guilty of rape, never got any jail time.
 Laurie Halse Anderson has blogged about real-life teen rape incidences that have ample Karma Houdini and make you lament humanity.

 Anderson in her poetry memoir Shout revealed that she was raped as a teen and didn't tell anyone, which was part of the basis for Speak.

-She Really Can Act: Kristen Stewart, since this was her first film role before Twilight.
+She Really Can Act: Kristen Stewart, since this was one of her few film roles before Twilight.
 Stewart in an interview mentioned that she had trouble finding roles as a child actor because she's serious, and kids have to be funny on television.